 Make a Master Time Line

 At some point you will want to compute an IRR that includes monthly periods and semi-annual periods.
 This means a master time line must be part of the model.
-But it is shocking to see people develop different pages with different time lines.
+I suggest starting with a period counter, then computing the months you have in the period, then using the EDATE function with the months in the period.
+It is really simple.
+But it is shocking to see people develop different pages with different timelines.
 This leads to painful SUMIF’s; too many lines in a model and difficulty in auditing.
-A really horrible thing is to see all of the accounts put on a monthly basis in some sheets for the pre-cod periods and then put in a post-cod with different time lines.
-Why in the hell would you not just make one master time line that is flexible enough to account for different situations.
-You can make two master time lines if you want — one for operations and another for financing.

-To make a master time line that has different months in a period for pre-commmercial operation and post-commercial operation, I find the easiest thing to do is to follow the following steps:
+To make a master time line that has different months in a period for pre-commercial operation and post-commercial operation, I find the easiest thing to do is to follow the following steps:

 - Make a period counter with ALT, E, I, S (on English keyboard)